alajmo/dashgrid/README.md

 If numRows is not set, numRows attains the default value of 6.

 ### Simple API

-Once you've iniated he grid.
+Once you've initiated the grid.

 ### Checkout fastdom